You are here

 - Provisions for managing adverse reactions

-- Consent procedures and issues to be addressed
+- Consent procedures and issues to be addressed, including waivers for screening of subjects

 - Subject compensation, if any